c-fraser/graph-guard/README.md

 ### Schema

-The schema specifies the nodes and relationships in a graph.
+The schema describes the nodes and relationships in a graph.
 A schema is defined using `graph-guard`'s DSL language, demonstrated below for the [movies](https://github.com/neo4j-graph-examples/movies) graph.